 Social has been a major component of Generation Z’s life, much like the Internet it is hard for them to picture a life without it.
 In a Neilsen study, 59 percent were found to be more likely than older generations to connect with brands on social media, and Google found that 53% agree the number of followers/subscribers is very important to them.

 For Generation Z, being active on social is a pivotal method of engagement so it is important to leverage these channels.
-To streamline the process, hire a dedicated team member who not only crafts social messages but monitors keywords and interacts with followers.
-In addition, put in place a descriptive and all encompassing social media strategy that outlines brand voice, steps to take in case of escalation, best practices and so on.
+To streamline the process, hire a dedicated marketing team member who not only crafts social messages but monitors keywords and interacts with followers.
+In addition, put in place a descriptive and all-encompassing social media strategy that outlines brand voice, steps to take in case of escalation, best practices and so on.
 Having this strategy will ensure team members reply to questions or comments effectively and in good faith of the company.

 Further, be responsive to their needs and don’t simply treat social as a one-way conversation.
 This generation wants to communicate with you on every channel, so you should equip yourself with the technology needed to receive and quickly respond to all of their messages and requests, regardless of the messaging or social platform they use.